Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 But you know what?
 There’s something magical about the moments when it actually works.
 I completed my first project — a simple coffee table — and I almost couldn’t believe it.
 The satisfying sound of the wood being planed down, the smells of freshly cut oak, and the sleek finish from that combination machine filled the garage.
 I still remember sitting back with a cup of coffee, admiring my work, laughing at all the mess-ups along the way.

 I learned so much from that machine—mostly to ask for help.
-I began joining , and you’d be surprised at how many folks out there were eager to share tips and tricks.
+I began joining online forums, and you’d be surprised at how many folks out there were eager to share tips and tricks.
 I ended up with friends who I never would have met otherwise, all because of that old beast in my garage.

 A Warm Takeaway